30 kph max: Paris shrinks speed limit to protect climate

 Under Socialist Mayor Anne Hidalgo, the Paris city government has already restricted or banned vehicle traffic on several streets and multiplied the number of bike lanes.

-Some other French cities and towns have also limited speeds to 30 kph.
+Some other French cities and towns have also limited speeds to 30 kph, as do some other European capitals.

+Brussels imposed a 30 kph limit on much of the city earlier this year.
+About 80% of Berlin streets have the same rule.
+London last year imposed a 20 mph (32 kph) limit on some roads within the city's Congestion Charging Zone.

+Madrid imposed such a limit on most of the city center in 2018, and this year Spain put a 30-kph limit on all one-way urban roads, a measure aimed at reducing air and noise pollution and increasing traffic safety.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.